Audit study: Criticism

 Audit studies have been criticized because the auditors may look different to employers, and this may result in the appearance of discrimination when employers were really just making decisions based on appearance.
 The other limitations of these studies, according to their critics, include that they are unable to audit jobs found through interactions with other people directly, only those found through newspapers.
 Additionally, others have noted the lack of standardization of signals (primarily names) to indicate race through correspondence (e.g., resumes and emails).
+Aside from being a noisy signal, since not everybody may understand what, e.g., a "Black" name is, names have also been criticized for signalling additional information.
+For instance, in the USA, stereotypically Black names are associated with lower socioeconomic background within the Black community.
+However, some recent studies have used AI-generated images, pictures of hands, or pictures of actors to signal race.